How to publish an article

 Electronic submission substantially reduced the editorial processing and reviewing times and shortened overall publication times.
 To submit to the journal of your choice, click the Submit Manuscript button on the journal's homepage.

-The link leads you directly to the submission system used by that journal, which is either Editorial Manger or Manuscript Central.
+The link leads you directly to the submission system used by that journal, which is either Editorial Manager, Manuscript Central or Snapp.

 Include your ORCID iD

-In both editorial systems you will have the option to include your ORCID iD.
+In both Editorial Manager and Manuscript Central, you will have the option to include your ORCID iD.

 This ID uniquely attaches your identity to your research work, such as your articles and citations.
 The result: no more confusion because another researcher has the same or a similar name!